 It is your responsibility to assure that Preauthorization has been obtained prior to filling a Specialty Drug Prescription for the drug to be a covered benefit.
 Specialty drugs are limited to a 30 day supply.
+After 3 fills from a Retail Pharmacy the prescription must the filled by a UCHealth Pharmacy.
 A list of the Specialty Pharmacy Drugs that are covered is available from Our Member Services department or may be found on Our website at www.caremark.com/acsdruglist.